Terradue/doc-tep-geohazards-arch/source/enterprise/scope.rst

 * Reproducible Science
 * Capacity Building through Data Sharing

-Within RM-ODP, the scope of the system is modelled as the set of roles it fulfils.
+Within RM-ODP, the scope of the system is modelled as the set of community objectives that are fulfilled by the provided roles and behaviours.

 System Capabilities
 ===================